Sasquatch8946/azure-resume/README.md

 I found it relatively simple to use the Azure-Cosmos library to interact with my Cosmos NoSql DB.

 The biggest thing with using Python is that you have to pay close attention to the version of Python you're selecting.
-It ought to be one of the ones that's officially supported by the Azure-Cosmos library, and then, when creating the Function App that the function will be deployed to, you need to make sure the version is identical there as well.
-And make sure you've got your virtual environment activated with testing and deploying your function from the CLI.
+It ought to be one of the ones that's officially supported by the [Azure-Cosmos library](https://pypi.org/project/azure-cosmos/), and then, when creating the Function App that the function will be deployed to, you need to make sure the version is identical there as well.
+And make sure you've got your virtual environment activated when testing and deploying your function from the CLI.

-Call me lazy, but when it came time to deploy the function, I found it easier to do a local (as opposed to remote) build using this Azure Core Function Tools command:
+When it came time to deploy the function, I found it easier to do a local (as opposed to remote) build using this Azure Core Function Tools command:

 ```
 func azure functionapp publish appname --build local
 ```

 Requirements.txt - as a noob, my impulse was to put the name of every library I imported in my __init__.py.
 DO NOT put modules here that are a part of the standard library, or you will get errors.
-Also, you do not need to include azure-functions.i
+Also, you do not need to include azure-functions.